German coleslaw with crème fraiche and lots of chives, this is a typical recipe for a German cabbage salad.

 German Cabbage Salad

 - 1 small cabbage about 750 g/ 1.7 lb

 - 2-3 tablespoons white wine vinegar to taste

 - 1 teaspoon sugar

 - small bunch of parsley

 - small bunch of chives

-- Slice the cabbage very finely, you could use a mandolin or something similar.
-Place it in a large bowl, add some salt starting with 2 teaspoons.
-Knead the cabbage very thoroughly with your hands, taste and add more salt if not salty enough.
-Don't overdo it though with the salt.
+- Slice the cabbage very finely; you could use a mandolin.
+Place it in a large bowl, add some salt, starting with 2 teaspoons.
+Knead the cabbage thoroughly with your hands, taste, and add more salt if not salty enough.
+Don't overdo it, though, with the salt.
 Cover and let it stand in the fridge for at least 6 hours and up to 24.

-- Chop the herbs very finely and give them to the salad.
+- Chop the herbs very finely and add them to the salad.

 - Refrigerate: Stir well and keep refrigerated until ready to serve.
 It keeps for several days in the fridge.